-- Old English steppan (Anglian), stæppan (West Saxon) "take a step," from West Germanic *stap- "tread" (cf. Old Frisian stapa, Middle Dutch, Dutch stappen, Old High German stapfon, German stapfen "step"), from PIE root *stebh- "post, stem; to support, place firmly on" (see staff (n.); cf. Old Church Slavonic stopa "step, pace," stepeni "step, degree").
+- Old English steppan (Anglian), stæppan (West Saxon) "take a step," from West Germanic *stap- "tread" (source also of Old Frisian stapa, Middle Dutch, Dutch stappen, Old High German stapfon, German stapfen "step"), from PIE root *stebh- "post, stem; to support, place firmly on" (see staff (n.); source also of Old Church Slavonic stopa "step, pace," stepeni "step, degree").
 The notion is perhaps "a treading firmly on; a foothold."

 - step (n.)

 - Old English steppa (Mercian), stæpe, stepe (West Saxon) "stair, act of stepping," from the source of step (v.).
-Cf. Old Frisian, Middle Dutch, Dutch stap, Old High German stapfo, German Stapfe "footstep").
+Compare Old Frisian, Middle Dutch, Dutch stap, Old High German stapfo, German Stapfe "footstep").
 From late Old English as "degree on a scale."
 Figurative meaning "action which leads toward a result" is recorded from 1540s.
 In dancing, from 1670s.
 Meaning "type of military pace" is from 1798.
-Warning phrase watch your step is attested from 1934.
+Warning phrase watch your step is attested from 1911 (Wyclif (late 14c.) has keep thy foot in essentially the same sense).
 Step by step indicating steady progression is from 1580s.
 To follow in (someone's) steps is from mid-13c.